-Assistive technology (AT) is used by individuals with disabilities in order to perform functions that might otherwise be difficult or impossible.
-Examples include walkers, positioning supports, switches that activate appliances or toys, and speech-generating devices.
+AT is used by individuals with disabilities to perform functions that might otherwise be difficult or impossible.
+Early intervention AT refers to adapting a child's environment to allow the child to functionally participate in daily activities.
+Examples include walkers, positioning supports, switch-activated toys, built-up utensil handles for self-feeding, and speech-generating devices.

-- Assistive technology service means any service that directly assists an infant or toddler with a disability in the selection, acquisition, or use of an assistive technology device.
-The term includes:
+(ii) Assistive technology service means any service that directly assists an infant or toddler with a disability in the selection, acquisition, or use of an assistive technology device.
+The term includes-